basho/basho_docs/content/riak/kv/3.0.4/using/cluster-operations/changing-cluster-info.md

 For multi-node clusters, a rename is a slightly more complex procedure; however, it is very similar to the process for renaming a single node.

-Previous to Riak version 1.2, a cluster node's name could only be changed with the [`riak-admin reip`]({{<baseurl>}}riak/kv/3.0.4/using/admin/riak-admin/#reip) command, which involves downtime for the entire cluster.
-As of Riak version 1.2, that method has been superseded by [`riak-admin cluster force-replace`]({{<baseurl>}}riak/kv/3.0.4/using/admin/riak-admin/#cluster-force-replace), which is safer and does not require cluster wide downtime.
+Previous to Riak version 1.2, a cluster node's name could only be changed with the [`riak admin reip`]({{<baseurl>}}riak/kv/3.0.4/using/admin/riak admin/#reip) command, which involves downtime for the entire cluster.
+As of Riak version 1.2, that method has been superseded by [`riak admin cluster force-replace`]({{<baseurl>}}riak/kv/3.0.4/using/admin/riak admin/#cluster-force-replace), which is safer and does not require cluster wide downtime.

 There still exist scenarios that require nodes to be renamed while stopped, such as seeding a cluster with backups from another cluster that does not share the same node names.
 Please see the [Clusters from Backups](#clusters-from-backups) section for more details on renaming in this scenario.

-The following example describes reconfiguring node names with the new `riak-admin cluster force-replace` method.
+The following example describes reconfiguring node names with the new `riak admin cluster force-replace` method.

 ### Example Scenario